 The Bank primarily relies on Handelsbanken Group for its liquidity contingency support.
-Handelsbanken Group has a strong liquidity position.
-For many years, it has actively worked with liquidity measures and has adopted a conservative approach.
+Handelsbanken Group has a strong funding and liquidity position and takes a conservative approach to the management of funding and liquidity risks.
 Part of this work has involved centralising liquidity management with the purpose of strengthening control of the liquidity risks and optimising funding in all scenarios.

 Handelsbanken Group's global funding programmes cover the maturities in all currencies that it needs to fund its lending and enables it to issue in all currencies of relevance to it.
 This minimises liquidity risks at an aggregate level and also in each individual currency.
 Handelsbanken Group Treasury sets the overall funding strategy and approach of the Handelsbanken Group and this sets the principles for the Bank's funding strategy.
 This covers its sources and types of funding.
 The strategy is aligned with Handelsbanken Group's business model and implemented by the Bank's Board through the Funding and Liquidity Risk Policy.

 The Policy references the Bank's Funding and Liquidity Risk Tolerance Statement.
 The Statement is based on always holding enough liquidity, of sufficient quality, to meet liabilities as they fall due throughout severe, yet plausible, liquidity stress scenarios.
-Survival time horizons are defined to determine quantitative measures to support the statement and monitor adherence.
+Survival time horizons are defined to determine quantitative measures to support the Statement and monitor adherence.

-The statement is embedded via quantitative Board Risk tolerance limits to support key regulatory ratios, namely the LCR and NSFR metrics.
+The Statement is embedded via quantitative Board Risk tolerance limits to support key regulatory ratios, namely the LCR and NSFR metrics.